Source: European Medicines Agency (EU) Revision Year: 2026 Publisher: Amgen Europe B.V., Minervum 7061, 4817 ZK Breda, The Netherlands

 As a precautionary measure, it is preferable to avoid the use of inebilizumab during pregnancy and in women of childbearing potential not using contraception (see section 4.6).
 Patients should be instructed that if they are pregnant or plan to become pregnant while taking inebilizumab, they should inform their healthcare provider.
 Women of childbearing potential should use effective contraception (methods that result in less than 1% pregnancy rates) while receiving Uplizna and for 6 months after the last administration of Uplizna.

 Immunomodulatory medicinal products may increase the risk of malignancy.
-On the basis of limited experience with inebilizumab in NMOSD (see section 4.8), the current data do not seem to suggest any increased risk of malignancy.
-However, the possible risk for the development of solid tumours cannot be excluded at this time.
+Current data do not seem to suggest any increased risk of malignancy; however, the possible risk for the development of solid tumours cannot be excluded at this time (see section 4.8).

 This medicinal product contains 48.3 mg sodium per dose, equivalent to 2% of the WHO recommended maximum daily intake of 2 g sodium for an adult.